dynatrace-ace-services/itsm-integration-with-slo/template_monaco/README.md

 ## 4) ITSM integration (only once)

-`deploy` Alerting Profile for ITSM integration
+`deploy` Alerting Profile and Auto Tag for ITSM integration - run only once.
 This template will create :
- - auto tag : `SLO` on frontendservice
+ - alerting profile : `ITSM_integration_SLO_alerts_notification` for burn rate and error budget alerts
+ - alerting profile : `ITSM_integration_problems_notification` with delay for persistent problems
  - auto tag : `ITSM` on synthetic
- - alerting profile :
+ - auto tag : `SLO` on frontendservice used by the step 5)

      ./monaco deploy -e=environments.yaml ITSM_integration

-Use this Alerting Profile in your Service Desk `notification` rule.

 ## 5) SLO alert (for each application based on management zone)